wgu-opensource/osmt/README.md

 OSMT requires certain software and SDKs to build:
 * a Java 11 JDK (OpenJDK works fine)
 * Maven 3.8.1 or higher
-* a modern version of NodeJS and npm
+* NodeJS v10.16.0 / npm 6.10.2 or higher
+   * NodeJS/npm are used for building client code; there are no runtime NodeJS/npm dependencies.
-   * Maven uses a bundled copy of Node v10.16.0 and npm 6.10.2, but any recent version should work OK)
+   * Maven uses an embedded copy of Node v10.16.0 and npm 6.10.2 (see [About frontend-maven-plugin](./ui/README.md#about-frontend-maven-plugin) in the UI README file).
+   * Locally, a developer probably has their own versions of NodeJS and npm installed.
+They should be >= the versions given above.
 * a recent version of Docker and docker-compose

 ### Project Structure